Alvin L. Zimmerman & Gary J. Zimmerman

 (J.D. – University of Houston Law Center)

 Former district judge: 269th (Civil), 309th (Family).
 Past Chair Houston Bar Association: Family Law, ADR Sections.
-Board Certified Family Law by TBLS.
+Board Certified Family Law, Texas Board of Legal Specialization.
 Fellow, American Academy of Matrimonial Lawyers.

 Gary J. Zimmerman